spxbhuhb/adaptive/lib/lib-ui/doc/guides/high-level/Form.md

 ## Details

-Standalone input-based forms may be useful in special situations, check [Inputs](guide://) for more information about them.

-Editor-based forms offer an easy way to create a from for an Adat class:
+Editor-based forms offer an easy way to create a from for an Adat class.

+> [!NOTE]
+> Standalone input-based forms may be useful in special situations,
+> check [Inputs and editors](guide://) for more information about them.

 ```kotlin
 @Adaptive